Virtue Spire IV vs Spire IR vs Dye LT-R | Paintball Hopper Comparison

 [Mark] The chubby monkey.

-There it is .
-It's the baby sea lion Mark.
-So, you got big daddy over here Spire IV, it's definitely going to be, I'm trying to make the bag yeah, longer.
+There it is.
+It's the baby sea lion, Mark.
+So, you got a big daddy over here, Spire IV, it's definitely going to be, I'm trying to make the bag yeah, longer.
 It's got aerodynamics down.
-Real sleek comes to a point in the front kind of same aspect, a little bit more pointy with the Spire IR and then you have the baby sea lion, Dye LT-R. Great Hopper but just completely different design than the Spire platform.
+Real sleek comes to a point in the front kind of the same aspect, a little bit more pointy with the Spire IR and then you have the baby sea lion, Dye LT-R. Great hopper but just a completely different design than the Spire platform.
 So,

 [Mark] Side shots.